-2. Search for empirical evidence concerning these interventions, theories and outcomes.
-Note that evidence may be supportive, contradictory or act to modify the theories identified in stage 1.
-It is anticipated that the search strategy will involve: (1) Searching for peerreviewed literature using electronic databases; (2) Snowballing and citation tracking; (3) Grey literature searching.
-See table 1 for a summary of the types of literature and sources to be searched.
+2 - Search for empirical evidence concerning these interventions, theories and outcomes.
+Note that evidence may be supportive, contradictory, or may act to modify the theories identified in stage 1.
+It is anticipated that the search strategy will involve: (1) Searching for peer-reviewed literature using electronic databases e.g. Medline, CINAHL, Web of Science, Scopus; (2) Snowballing and citation tracking; (3) Grey literature searching (e.g. National Health Service/healthcare regulator reports and reviews, policy documents etc.)

-Terminology will initially be refined using Medical Subject Headings (MeSH) to ensure a systematic and comprehensive search of the literature.
+Terminology will initially be refined using MeSH to ensure a systematic and comprehensive search of the literature.
 The authors have elected to start with Medline and to use the list of search terms arising from the initial scoping exercise in order to elicit the MeSH terms that will be used.
 A similar strategy will be employed for CINAHL, which uses a similar control language but with a different set of descriptors.
 The resulting list of search terms will then be used for those databases requiring a free text approach, such as Scopus and Web of Science.
-Table 2 summarises the type and detail of inclusion criteria to be used, which are explained in more detail below.

 Since all of the papers identified during the scoping exercise employed a UK-wide focus, and since many of the factors considered to influence the balance of service and education are common to all regions of the UK, the proposed review will be UK-wide.
-While the findings may have relevance to other national health systems, studies involving them will be excluded from this review as different health systems may be influenced by different contextual factors such as healthcare funding and educational pathways.
-This is not to say that mechanisms identified in other countries would not be helpful to those in the UK healthcare workplace; however; they may indeed be transferable in this context.
+Whilst the findings may have relevance to other national health systems, studies involving them will be excluded from this review as different health systems may be influenced by different contextual factors such as healthcare funding and educational pathways.